Jack Chambers (1931-1978) was a Canadian artist and experimental filmmaker known for his photo-realist “perceptual” style.

-Chambers believed strongly in the professional standing of artists, so much so, that he and fellow artists Tony Urquhart and Kim Ondaatje lead the charge to form Canadian Artists’ Representation.
-Founded in London, Ontario CARFAC is an organization, still functioning in 2010, which works to improve the professional standing of artists in Canada by collectively demanding recognition of artist copyright and associated fees.
+Jack Chambers was also a strong believer in the professional standing of artists.
+In 1967-68 Chambers, along with fellow artists Ron Martin, Kim Ondaatje and Tony Urquhart, founded the Canadian Artists’ Representation (CAR, later CARFAC).
+The organization continues to work to improve the professional standing of artists in Canada by collectively demanding recognition of artist copyright and associated fees.

 In 1969 Chambers was diagnosed with Leukemia.
 Thinking that he only had a short time to live, he fought his illness for another nine years, travelling the world and working towards securing recognition (financial included) for Canadian artists.

 In 1970 the Art Gallery of Ontario and the Vancouver Art Gallery curated a retrospective of his work.
 More recently, in 2011, the Art Gallery of Ontario held a retrospective of his work, “Jack Chambers: Light, Spirit, Time, Place and Life”, introducing his remarkable career to a new audience.
 His artwork is in the permanent collections of the National Gallery of Canada, Art Gallery of Ontario and Museum London.

 Jack Chambers passed away at the age of 47 in April 1978 in London, Ontario.